 A delivery driver got stuck in a client’s driveway during the Texas storm.
-They took her in for five days.
+The couple took her in for five days.

 Day 5 Stranded with a Stranger Story time.
 So if you know me, you know that on the weekend I work for delivery...Posted by Chelsea Timmons on Thursday, February 18, 2021

-“How amazingly blessed am I right in this moment?!” she wrote.
-“Blessed that out of all the places for my car to get stuck, it was their flower bed and not a ditch.
-Blessed that they were willing to let the ‘delivery driver’ into their home in the midst of a pandemic.
+“How AMAZINGLY BLESSED am I right in this moment?!” she wrote.
+“Blessed that out of all the places for my car to get stuck, that it was their flowerbed and not a ditch.
+Blessed that they were willing to let the ‘Delivery Driver’ into their home in the midst of a pandemic.
 Blessed that during the time of a food shortage, they were willing to share their meals.”

 “I can’t believe everything that has happened,” she concluded.
-“Beyond grateful that I have been able to find comfort with strangers during this unprecedented winter storm.”
+“Beyond grateful that I have been able to find comfort with strangers during this unprecedented Winter Storm.”

 The next day after lunch, when everyone had hugged and said their goodbyes, Timmons drove home, knowing that wouldn’t be the last time she saw them.